 Well, yes, it is, but only to a point.
 Internet companies are constantly pushing faster connections as if they were necessities, but in many cases, all they are trying to do is get you to sign up for something that costs a bit more money even if you don't need it.

-Because of this, it's essential you take a closer look at your exact needs to determine if you are paying too much money for a much higher-quality connection than what's truly necessary for your home.
+Because of this, you must take a closer look at your exact needs to determine if you are paying too much money for a much higher-quality connection than what's truly necessary for your home.
 To help you do this, consider the following guidelines about internet speed:

-- 10-15 Mbps - This connection speed is suitable for light users who rely on the internet for not much more than email, social media, and light surfing, such as checking the news.
+- 10-15 Mbps – This connection speed is good for light users who rely on the internet for not much more than email, social media, and light surfing, such as checking the news.